 Smart devices and computers are a general household appliance.
 Most Australian homes have them, and they are used by most of the community.
 A household appliance that most people are likely to have at home is a day-to-day living cost, not funded by the NDIS.

-To work out whether a support is reasonable and necessary for you, we look at the information you give us against the NDIS Funding Criteria.
+To work out whether a support is reasonable and necessary for Rebecca, we look at the information she gives us against the NDIS funding criteria.

 What might we fund?

-In some situations, we may fund general household appliances.
-You would need to give us evidence that shows the cost of the electronic device is an extra cost due solely and directly as a result of your disability needs.
-For example you need software, such as a screen reader, which changes how you use the device, and means other people you live with can’t use it, or their use is restricted.
+In some situations, we may fund smart devices such as tablets.
+Rebecca would need to give us written evidence that shows the cost of the electronic device is an extra cost that is solely and directly because of her disability needs.

-Seven-year old Isaac has Autism Spectrum Disorder.
+Seven-year-old Isaac has autism spectrum disorder.
 His therapist recommends Isaac use a smart tablet to access apps to help him develop his skills in self-regulation, social development and independence with daily living.
-The therapist has recommended three software applications that will allow Isaac to:
+The therapist has tried some options with Isaac and recommended three software applications that will allow Isaac to: